 Another classic film adaption of The Virginian was made in 1946.
 In that one, Joel McCrea plays the title character and the “smile” line he uses is the same as in the novel.

-I don’t hear people using those once-popular variations of the book and movie lines today.
+I don’t often hear people using those once-popular variations of the book and movie lines nowadays.

 But whenever I do hear them, it does makes me smile.